awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-eventinvokeconfiguration.md

 *CloudFormation Compatibility*: This property is passed directly to the `[MaximumEventAgeInSeconds](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventinvokeconfig.html#cfn-lambda-eventinvokeconfig-maximumeventageinseconds)` property of an `AWS::Lambda::EventInvokeConfig`\.

  `MaximumRetryAttempts`   <a name="sam-function-eventinvokeconfiguration-maximumretryattempts"></a>
-The maximum age of a request that Lambda sends to a function for processing\.
+The maximum number of times to retry before the function returns an error\.
 *Type*: Integer
 *Required*: No
 *CloudFormation Compatibility*: This property is passed directly to the `[MaximumRetryAttempts](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-eventinvokeconfig.html#cfn-lambda-eventinvokeconfig-maximumretryattempts)` property of an `AWS::Lambda::EventInvokeConfig`\.